gkwan93/mywebsite/_posts/2019-06-02-First-Postw.markdown

 title:  "Meta 1"
 date:   2019-06-02
 categories: blog jekyll meta
+author: Gabriel Kwan
+exerpt: Welcome to the first blog post of this Jekyll generated website.
 ---

 Welcome to the first blog post of this Jekyll generated website.